ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 # A persistently low level of atmospheric oxygen in Earth's middle age

-This GitHub repository includes Google Earth Engine (GEE) python/JavaScript scripts for calculating river ice and projecting future ice condition, R scripts for importing, cleaning, analyzing, and visualizing the data.
+This GitHub repository includes R scripts for importing, analyzing, and visualizing the data using R statistical software (http://www.R-project.org/).
-The code used to analyse and visualize the dataset can be accessed online from figshare (link).
-The figures 2 and 3 in the paper were made using R statistical software (http://www.R-project.org/).

 ## Contents